+A. Definitions

-- A. Definitions - 1.
-Construction / cold joint walls / floors typically are cast monolithically but large pools require multiple pours; concrete will crack at these weak intersections and require movement joint with integral water stops. - 2.
-Control joint prevents random cracking by controlling drying shrinkage in straight lines; typically eliminated by use of additional reinforcing to control shrinkage and keeping concrete from drying out before filling. - 3.
+- 1. Construction / cold joint walls / floors typically are cast monolithically but large pools require multiple pours; concrete will crack at these weak intersections and require movement joint with integral water stops. - 2.
+Control joint prevents random cracking by controlling drying and shrinkage in straight lines; typically eliminated by use of additional reinforcing to control shrinkage and keep concrete from drying out before filling. - 3.
 Expansion joint accommodates thermal and moisture movement in large pools.
-Example 50 m length pool can expand 10 mm on average after filling, and requires aggregate joint width 3-4 times the anticipated movement or 30 40mm wide over this length. - 4.
-Movement joints in addition to any movement joints carried through from the underlying concrete shell to the tile surface, additional joints must be provided every 2.5-4 m to provide for long term moisture expansion, and shrinkage as the pool is emptied.
-Refer to AS3958.1 & 2 Movement Joint section and the Tile Council of North America (TCNA) EJ-171 for further information on the construct, design and placement of movement joints.
-The project architect or engineer must specify movement joints and show location and other details on drawings and specifications.
-Sealant for movement joints LATASILTM with LATASIL 9118 Primer. - 5.
+Example 50m (164 ft.) length pool can expand 10mm (0.4") on average after filling, and requires aggregate joint width 3-4 times the anticipated movement or 30-40mm (1" 1.6") wide. - 4.
 Sealing movement joints whether a pool needs to be completely waterproof (prevents any leaks), or watertight (monolithic structure which contains water with minimal absorption and leakage), movement joints must be designed to prevent rapid loss of water. - a.
 Primary protection sealants provide primary closure of joints, but cannot provide 100% effectiveness as a barrier to water leakage.
 Sealants must be suitable for water submersion and be installed with proper backer rod, primer (as required), and tooling by specialists. - b.
 Secondary protection water stops flexible plastic or butyl rubber devices which are integrally cast in, or placed below movement joints in pools to provide a flexible yet monolithic, watertight connection across movement joints.
 Water stops are critical secondary protection even when a waterproofing membrane is specified.